IDontKnowWhoYouAre1022/LS-OGD_Review_ONLY/README.md

     * Cumulative Controller Cost

 ## Notes for Reviewers
 This repository is provided for anonymous peer review.
 The code implements the LS-OGD framework and the experimental setup described in the submitted paper.
-Configuration files allow for the reproduction of the reported experiments and the exploration of different settings.
+Configuration files allow for reproducing the reported experiments and exploring different settings.

+## Reference
+[1] Radford, Alec, et al. "Learning transferable visual models from natural language supervision."
+International conference on machine learning.
+PmLR, 2021.